Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 If an individual or company has agreed to cooperate with the commission's investigation, but fails to do so, the commission can withdraw its indication that it would seek a lesser penalty for that individual or company.

 What confidentiality protection is offered to applicants?

 Entering a leniency or cooperation agreement is usually confidential, until a settlement is approved by a court.
-The Commerce Commission says that it takes "all practical steps to protect the identities of conditional immunity applicants and any confidential information they provide".

 Can the company apply for a marker?
 If so, under which conditions?

 Yes.
 Companies, as well as individuals, can apply for a marker.